Boehringer-Ingelheim/anomaly-detection-in-histology/README.md

 This repository contains Pytorch implementation of **training image representations** and **performance evaluation** of the approach introduced in
 *I. Zingman, B. Stierstorfer, C. Lempp, F. Heinemann. ["Learning image representations for anomaly detection: application to discovery of histological alterations in drug development", Medical Image Analysis, 2024.](https://www.sciencedirect.com/science/article/pii/S1361841523003274#da1)*
+It is also available on [ArXiv](https://arxiv.org/abs/2210.07675) and temporary has a free access on [Elsevier](https://authors.elsevier.com/a/1iIdF4rfPmE0%7EA).

 The paper develops a method for anomaly detection in whole slide images of stained tissue samples in order to routinely screen histopathological data for abnormal alterations in tissue.